Why is it important

 B.Grimm Power has established a robust and systematic climate governance structure, integrating climate-related risks and opportunities into our strategic decision-making process across both existing operations and future business expansions.
 We are determined to deliver long-term value by considering the benefits and impacts on all stakeholders, upholding strong corporate governance principles, ensuring proper internal controls, and maintaining effective checks and balances.
 These foundations are essential to driving our organization toward sustainability and our Net Zero Carbon Emissions target by 2050.

-With a strong commitment to developing stable and accessible energy with minimal environmental impact, we have a No Coal Policy.
-To guide our financial decisions, our capital allocation strategy enforces this commitment, ensuring all future capital expenditures are aligned with our long-term GHG targets, a commitment enforced by integrating a climate-related risk and opportunity assessment into our due diligence process for all new capital expenditures.
-We are actively expanding renewable energy investments, improving power plant efficiency of existing power plants to improve energy use and reduce greenhouse gas emissions per unit of production.
+With a strong commitment to developing stable and accessible energy with minimal environmental impact, we have a No Coal Policy and are actively expanding renewable energy investments, improving power plant efficiency of existing power plants to improve energy use and reduce greenhouse gas emissions per unit of production.
 In parallel, we are exploring clean energy technologies, such as hydrogen co-firing with natural gas, and offering clean energy solutions to industrial customers, reducing their carbon footprint while positively impacting the broader energy system.

 We are committed to contributing to global climate goals in line with the Paris Agreement, while ensuring a stable electricity supply for our industrial customers through co-generation power plants and by increasing the share of clean energy in our portfolio.
 Our transition strategy aligns with the 2.0°C pathway for non-OECD countries, as outlined by the International Energy Agency (IEA).
 Our GHG reduction strategy prioritises responsibility, alongside maintaining energy security and enhancing industrial competitiveness.
 We are firmly committed to achieving Net Zero Carbon Emissions by 2050, in alignment with international frameworks.